wzyb-52/cs61a/Notes/notes.md

     return x * x
 ```

-is that the former creates the function with no name at all and the assignment statement binds the function value to the name square, wheras the latter creates the square function and binds it to the name of square, and all these happen automatically and are the byproduct of executing the def statement.
+is that the former creates the function with no name at all and the assignment statement binds the function value to the name square, whereas the latter creates the square function and binds it to the name of square, and all these happen automatically and are the byproduct of executing the def statement.
 In a word, only def statement gives a function intrinsic name.

 +++

 *Decorator* is a special syntax to apply higher-order functions as part of executing a `def` statement.

-Here is an examplel:
+Here is an example:

 ```python
 # The trace() is a function that takes a function as argument